U.S. Expats & Coronavirus Stimulus Checks: Top FAQs for Americans Living Abroad

 We’re here to help with your expat taxes no matter where you are

 At H&R Block, we're committed to providing information you can trust and use to help navigate the changing tax landscape for Americans abroad.
-If you'd like to stay informed about the tax impact of the coronavirus pandemic on Americans overseas, visit our Expat Coronavirus Tax Impact page for the latest information.
+Visit our Expat Coronavirus Tax Impact page for the latest information on how the Coronavirus has affected expat taxes in 2020 and 2021.